bojanb12/Data-Engineering-Analythics-Formula-1-Pipeline/README.md

 ## Introduction

 This project, developed as part of a Data Engineering Internship, aims to build a comprehensive data pipeline for Formula 1 data.
 The project encompasses various stages, including data modeling, creating an ETL (Extract, Transform, Load) process using Apache Airflow and Kafka, API data scraping, and developing interactive reports using PowerBI.
-This pipeline is designed to handle large volumes of data, ensure real-time processing, and provide insightful visualizations for stakeholders.
+This pipeline is designed to handle large volumes of data, ensure real-time processing, and provide insightful visualizations for the Forula 1 enthusiasts.

 ## Features